Native American Fish and Wildlife Society: Activities

 In 1993, member tribes of the Society banded together to acquire funding of their natural resource management offices through legislation.
 The Native American Fish and Wildlife Society took the lead in this fight.
 H.R.
 2874 was introduced into the House of Representatives.
 The bill was entitled "Indian Fish and Wildlife Resource Enhancement Act of 1993."
 The bill aimed to reaffirm and protect Indian hunting, fishing, and gathering rights and to provide for the conservation, prudent management, enhancement, orderly development and use of the resource.
 It would also maximize tribal capability and flexibility in managing fish and wildlife resources for the continuing benefit of Indian people.
 A management component was developed under the bill.
 The bill passed through the House of Representative.
 It was then introduce in 1994 on the Senate side under S. 1526 under the title "Indian Fish and Wildlife Resource Management Act of 1994."
 The states showed up in full force to oppose the bill.
 Their main contention is that the monies generated from the Pittman–Robertson Act and the Dingell–Johnson Act (PRDJ) would be used for these programs under the bill.
 PRDJ is an excise tax on the purchase of all equipment for hunting, fishing, hiking, and camping.
 The funds are divvied out to the natural resource department in each state and US territory and is separated according to the land mass of each state and territory.
 The tribes contend that since the states use tribal reservations to calculate total land mass that the tribes deserve a cut of the funds for their natural resource departments.
-The billed was tabled in the Senate.
+The bill was tabled in the Senate.